mhetacc/DataMiningChallenges/PhoneUserChallenge/Phone_report.md

 3 M            3674       215801665        58738.
 ```

-Once again, we see that man's calls seems to last roughly5% longer than women's.
+Once again, we see that man's calls seems to last roughly 5% longer than women's.
 Let's try to be more aggressive and cut off the top 10%.

 ```{bash}